Pyotr Nesterov: Achievements

 Nesterov believed an aircraft could fly a loop, a feat not previously performed.
 Despite the doubts of his peers, Nesterov proved his theory on 9 September 1913 (27 August by the Old Style calendar still used in Russia) and became the first pilot to fly a loop.
-This was done in a Nieuport IV monoplane over Syretzk Aerodrome near Kiev, in front of numerous watchers.
+This was done in a Nieuport IV monoplane over Syretsky military airfield (Сырецкий военный аэродром, named after the Syrets neighborhood) near Kiev, in front of numerous watchers.
 For this he was disciplined with ten days of close arrest, ostensibly "for risking government property".
 His achievement made him famous overnight and when the feat was officially done by the famous French pilot Adolphe Pégoud, the punishment was reversed; he was promoted to staff captain and later awarded a medal.
 Stressing the value of these exercises for a military pilot, Nesterov improved Russian flight methods through extensive training, both with cross country flights and steep turns, and designed a vee tail for the Nieuport he was flying although its performance proved disappointing.
+The aerial loop is also known "Nesterov's loop" or "dead loop".

 Monument in Nizhny Novgorod of the Nieuport IV.G in which Nesterov performed the first loop.

 Aircraft were still unarmed at this early stage, and Nesterov became the first pilot to destroy an enemy airplane in flight.
 During the Battle of Galicia on 7 September 1914 (25 August by the calendar then used in Russia), after trying various methods on previous occasions unsuccessfully, he used his Morane-Saulnier Type G (s/n 281) to ram the Austrian Albatros B.II reconnaissance aircraft of observer Baron Friedrich von Rosenthal and pilot Franz Malina from FLIK 11.
-Eager to destroy enemy aircraft, he probably intended to hit it with a glancing blow but damaged his own aircraft as much as the enemy's and both planes crashed.
 As was common for the time, Nesterov was not strapped in and he fell from his plane, dying of his injuries the next day.
 The Austrian pilot and observer also died.
 The town of Zhovkva (currently in Lviv Oblast, Ukraine), located near the battle, was renamed Nesterov in his honor in 1951.